mrazvan22/website-academic/content/talk/ubc2021/index.md

 all_day = true

 # Location of event.
-location = "University of British Columbia, ECE"
+location = "University of British Columbia, ECE Dept."

 # Name of event and optional event URL.
 event = ""